Skip to content

 Loop()

-When script reaches this command it will start executing from the beginning.
-Example:
+When the script reaches this command, it restarts from the beginning.

 Loop()

-Sets one of the 2 outputs HIGH or LOW.
-Example:
+Sets one of the 2 outputs to HIGH or LOW.

-Output(1, HIGH) // sets output 1 of PAROL6 control board to HIGH state
+Output(1, HIGH) // Sets output 1 of the PAROL6 control board to HIGH

-Output(2, LOW) // sets output 2 of PAROL6 control board to LOW state
+Output(2, LOW) // Sets output 2 of the PAROL6 control board to LOW

 Gripper_cal()